Gaussian Process Surrogate Models for Neural Networks: Learning a GP surrogate model from NN predictions

-By estimating a prior over functions for a neural network family directly from neural network behavior, we aim to capture shared properties that determine the model family's behavior on data, \ie \textbf{the model family's \emph{inductive biases}}.
-There is strong evidence that the inductive biases of neural networks (\eg invariances and equivariances, Markovian assumptions, compositionality) and not just data, play an important role in their performance~\parencite{Poggio2017WhyAW,Tio2004MarkovianAB,Lin2016WhyDD,Fukushima2004NeocognitronAS,Werbos1988GeneralizationOB}.
-Moreover, deep \glspl{nn} are highly overparametrized models that can nevertheless generalize well, prompting interest in implicit regularization mechanisms that bias \glspl{nn} towards learning simpler solutions \parencite{soudry2018the,poggio,NIPS2017_10ce03a1}.
-More broadly, the extrapolation behavior of any learning machine is underdetermined by data alone and therefore depends on its inductive biases~\parencite{mitchell1980need}.
+\paragraph{Motivating the framework.} By estimating a posterior over functions for a neural network family, we aim to capture shared properties that determine the model family's behavior on data, \ie \textbf{the model family's \emph{inductive biases}}.
+The inductive biases of neural networks (\eg invariances and equivariances, Markovian assumptions, compositionality) play an important role in their performance by determining their extrapolation behavior~\parencite{mitchell1980need}.

-\Glspl{gp}, in particular, offer several advantages as surrogate models of \glspl{nn}.
-Firstly, \glspl{gp} \textbf{ are flexible models that are also often interpretable} in the sense that the learned hyperparameters can provide insights into properties of the datasets on which they are trained~\parencite{wilson2013kernels}.
-As an example, many covariance functions have separate lengthscales for each input dimension.
-An inverse lengthscale captures an input dimension's ``importance;'' in \cref{sec:gen-gap}, we demonstrate that we can use these lengthscales to predict generalization behavior, suggesting that the \gls{gp} surrogate representation is practically useful in automating model selection.